This post is from Omar Khan and Tim Brookes of Writers Without Borders:

 WWB embraces open access principles but aims to expand

-accessibility to the general public
+accessibility to the general public by encouraging and teaching

-effective science writing
+effective science writing.

 Tim’s piece is an example of this, conveying in narrative format a snapshot of a public health